strizhechenko/netutils-linux/README.rst

 autorps
 ~~~~~~~
 Enables RPS on all available CPUs of NUMA node local for the NIC for all NIC's rx queues.
 It may be good for small servers with cheap network cards.
-You also can explicitely pass ``--cpus`` or ``--cpu-mask``.
+You can also explicitly pass ``--cpus`` or ``--cpu-mask``.
 Example output:

 .. code::